Awakeborn Token (AWK) Price Prediction in USD | Forecast for 2026, 2027, 2030 & Beyond | MEXC

 Awakeborn Token Historical Price

-According to the latest data gathered on Awakeborn Token live price page, the current price of Awakeborn Token is 0.000008USD.
+According to the latest data gathered on Awakeborn Token live price page, the current price of Awakeborn Token is 0USD.
 The circulating supply of Awakeborn Token(AWK) is

 In the past 24 hours, Awakeborn Token has shown a price movement of